 Uni-Structures was influenced to look at a laser due to growing demands from customers.
 Their CNC router and plasma table were unable to meet the strict requirements of customers.
-The plasma was not accurate enough and did not have the precise and high quality edges.
+The plasma was not accurate enough and did not have precise and high-quality edges.
 Customers were looking for higher quality products.
 They also were starting to use solidworks and their other machinery was unable to keep up with the software.

 A laser wasn't Uni-Structures' only option.
 But ultimately they were looking for something that would give them the capabilities they needed today, but would also allow for the most growth potential tomorrow.

 Uni-Structures decided a fiber laser was their future and gave them the most opportunities in the years to come.
-Mays expound, "It was not about looking at what we'll need over the next year.
+Mays expounds, "It was not about looking at what we'll need over the next year.
 It was about what we'll need over the next 10 years."

-The benefits of the OPTIPLEX NEXUS 3015 Fiber are tremendous.
+The benefits of the OPTIPLEX NEXUS 3015 FIBER are tremendous.
 Mays explained, "During the first shift of that laser being operational, we had no need for a second shift and we really couldn't fill up an entire first shift."

 But the biggest advantage is that the laser opened up so many more opportunities.
 They were able to consider what other products Uni-Structures could offer their customers.
 The laser has allowed them to get ahead and stay ahead.